Skip to main content

 Your landlord can refuse a swap if you or the other tenant would have more space than you need or still be overcrowded after you move.

-An environmental health officer could do a safety inspection of your home.
+An environmental health officer from the council could inspect your home.

 • overcrowding